 Again: most people with vaginas do not reach orgasm through intercourse alone and many do not find it, all by itself, all that interesting or satisfying, physically or emotionally.
 Given that's a majority, we can safely say that it is most normal NOT to reach orgasm through intercourse alone, or only do do so infrequently.

 That's really not very surprising.
 The vagina, all by itself, is not all that rich with sensory nerve endings.
 The sensory nerve endings it has are not only within the first couple inches of the vagina (the reason why penis length really is a non-issue for people with vaginas who sleep with cis men), but they tend to be more responsive to very targeted stimulation rather than the more general stimulus vaginal intercourse usually provides.
 For sure, plenty of people with vaginas still enjoy vaginal intercourse.
 From a physical perspective, that feeling of fullness can be nice, and can also provide some stimulation of the internal clitoris.
 Some sexual positions for intercourse -- like being on top, for instance -- can also provide more direct clitoral stimulation.
 From an emotional perspective, intercourse has a lot of good publicity as something that is important and brings people closer (and even just thinking it so can make it so sometimes), risking pregnancy tends to up the emotional ante, and just being face-to-face with any sort of sex can create a feeling of closeness.
-Plus, since unlike women, a majority of men do reach orgasm through intercourse, pleasing one's partner has its own excitement and intimacy.
+Plus, since unlike those with vaginas, a majority of people with penises do reach orgasm through intercourse, pleasing one's partner has its own excitement and intimacy.

 But overall, if and when people with vaginas want to reach orgasm when intercourse is involved, they're going to have to be doing something else WITH intercourse to get there -- such as manual clitoral stimulation from a partner, using a vibrator, masturbating -- or having intercourse be part of other sex they are having before or afterwards.
 A lot of the time we get asked about this, the person asking does already know at least one thing -- and usually more than one -- which does work for them when it comes to what feels great and gets them to orgasm.
 When that's the case, there's no problem: that is the thing that you'd then add to intercourse (or do instead, whichever), either yourself, by showing a partner how to do what you do that works for you by yourself, or by having them do whatever it is they do that feels delicious.

-If that's still confusing, think about it this way: people with vahinas have, on our bodies, the only organ on ANY body that serves no other purpose but to provide sexual pleasure: our clitorises.
+If that's still confusing, think about it this way: people with vaginas have, on our bodies, the only organ on ANY body that serves no other purpose but to provide sexual pleasure: our clitorises.
 Our vaginas are really about reproduction more than anything else when it all comes down to it.
 With people with penises, for the most part, their bits are more all-in-one: the penis is both a reproductive organ and a primary organ of sexual pleasure.
 They have something else, too, that isn't the penis or within the penis, the prostate gland.
-While the prostate does serve a purpose other than sexual pleasure, it's a bit more like our clitorises, save that most men will be able to reach orgasm without direct prostate stimulus: it's just that that stimulus often provides longer, stronger orgasms.
+While the prostate does serve a purpose other than sexual pleasure, it's a bit more like our clitorises, save that most people with penises will be able to reach orgasm without direct prostate stimulus: it's just that that stimulus often provides longer, stronger orgasms.

 All of that really only has to be a bummer if you and yours make it one.
 The facts of how our bodies do and don't respond to orgasm isn't a problem: our bodies aren't the problem.
 Thinking that they are is effectively a body image problem, just like thinking your thighs or breasts aren't the right size, or you're not the right weight.
 Your body is how it is and accepting it as-is is not only good for your mental health, it's good for your sex life.

 It's unrealistic ideals and expectations which are the big problem here.
-In a lot of ways, when we're talking about sexuality, especially women's sexuality, the world gets it backwards in how it presents what real-deal sex is and isn't.
-The activities which are usually most likely to be completely satisfying for women are called foreplay, and the one that isn't sex.
+In a lot of ways, when we're talking about sexuality, especially cis women's sexuality, the world gets it backwards in how it presents what real-deal sex is and isn't.
+The activities which are usually most likely to be completely satisfying for people with vaginas are called foreplay, and the one that isn't sex.
 Some of that backwards-thinking has to do with long-time ignorance, some of it with patriarchy, some of it with heterosexism, some of it with how some folks really, really, only want sex to be about reproduction.
 But all of it is pretty bunk, no matter what perspective it's coming from.
-What "real sex" is is the sex anyone is having which is stimulating, exciting and satisfying, and for women, that tends to be either things other than intercourse or intercourse which is combined with other things.
+What "real sex" is is the sex anyone is having which is stimulating, exciting and satisfying, and for people with vaginas, that tends to be either things other than intercourse or intercourse which is combined with other things.
 Making it a goal to reach orgasm through intercourse alone not only isn't a realistic goal, it's probably going to keep you from having sex you really enjoy.
 Sex between people should be about finding what unique things and dynamics work for those two people, not about meeting anyone else's ideals, or unrealistic daydreams about how sex should be... were our bodies not exactly as they are in real life.
-Again, for most women, making it a goal to reach orgasm during intercourse is a bit like making it a goal to find that elusive pot of gold held by a cute little leprechaun at the end of the rainbow.
+Again, for most people with vaginas, making it a goal to reach orgasm during intercourse is a bit like making it a goal to find that elusive pot of gold held by a cute little leprechaun at the end of the rainbow.

 That isn't to say that any other activity guarantees anyone will reach orgasm, either.
 Not everyone will orgasm from oral sex or manual sex, or won't every single time.
 What works for you will tend to be pretty individual, may vary from partner to partner, and from year to year, and that's all okay.
 Getting hung up on what's "supposed" to work is a good way to prevent yourself and your partner from finding out what does.

-Another common response I get is that women can get sooooo close to orgasm, but then pull back because things feel too intense.
+Another common response I get is that people with vaginas can get sooooo close to orgasm, but then pull back because things feel too intense.
 Orgasm IS intense.
 Not always crazy-intense, but it's intense, and that's a lot of why everyone wants to have one so bad.
 If you're feeling really close, but like one more touch will make you lose your mind, that's when you keep things going, not when you stop: getting over that hump tends to be what gets you to the orgasm.
 Too, though, if you're feeling suddenly HYPERsensitive, and just can't take any touch at all, it's likely you HAD an orgasm already.
 Sometimes, people have unrealistic expectations about what orgasm even feels like.